MultiSafepay/docs/content/payment-methods/mybank.md

 The customer's bank may apply their own fee to MyBank transactions (not influenced by MultiSafepay or MyBank).
 This can have a significant impact on transactions for small amounts, e.g. 1 EUR transaction, but a 1,50 EUR issuer fee.

-✅ &nbsp; **Tip!** Consider setting a minimum amount limit for MyBank transactions in your integration.
+&nbsp; **💡 Tip!** Consider setting a minimum amount limit for MyBank transactions in your integration.

 # Payment flow
 This diagram shows the flow for a successful transaction.
 Click to magnify.